Political positions of Keir Starmer: LGBTQ+ and transgender rights

 In a July 2024 interview with The Times, Starmer supported the view that transgender women could be refused entry to women-only spaces, as set out in existing Equality Act provisions.
 He also stated that the party would implement the recommendations of the Cass Review "in full"; these recommendations faced criticism from UK LGBTQ+ rights charities such as Stonewall and Mermaids.
 Starmer also ruled out allowing transgender people to self-ID.
 He said he would continue the block on the Gender Recognition Reform Bill in Scotland, which had originally been blocked in 2023 during Sunak's premiership.

 On 22 April 2025, Starmer issued a statement through a spokesperson indicating that he no longer believed transgender women could be considered women.
 The statement specified that his views were in accordance with the Supreme Court ruling For Women Scotland Ltd v The Scottish Ministers, issued on 16 April, which unanimously ruled that the definition of women in the Equality Act 2010 constituted only "biological women".

 Starmer stated: "A woman is an adult female, and the court has made that absolutely clear", adding: "I actually welcome the judgment because I think it gives real clarity".
 A government spokesperson stated the ruling had brought "clarity and confidence" for women and service providers, adding that "single-sex spaces are protected in law and will always be protected by this government".

-Labour Minister for Women and Equalities Bridget Phillipson said transgender women should use male facilities, listing toilets, hospitals, shelters and rape crisis centres as examples.
+Labour minister for women and equalities Bridget Phillipson said transgender women should use male facilities, listing toilets, hospitals, shelters and rape crisis centres as examples.

 LGBT+ Labour expressed being "deeply disappointed" by the judgement, stating it "risks undermining trans people's access to vital services, workplaces, and spaces where they have long been included" at a time when transgender people are "already facing rising levels of hate crime, hostility, and misinformation".
 The organisation stated it stands "in full solidarity" with the trans community.

 Opposition leader Badenoch criticised Starmer's response, describing the judgment as a "victory for all of the women who faced personal abuse or lost their jobs for stating the obvious", and declaring that "the era of Keir Starmer telling us women can have penises has come to an end".

 In September 2025, Starmer appointed Tim Allan, a trustee of anti-trans rights lobbying group Sex Matters, as the government's executive director of communications, prompting protest from LGBT rights groups Stonewall and the Good Law Project.

+Since Starmer took over as leader, transgender support for the Labour Party has fallen to record lows, with some polling suggesting 91% of transgender people distrust Labour.